 Gary, Indiana’s favorite son is Michael Jackson.
 All of the Jackson clan lived at 2300 Jackson Street in Gary, Indiana and this modest home is where The Jackson 5 got their start.
 Today, the Jackson home is a private residence with a large security fence, but a monument to Michael Jackson stands in the front yard.

 Each day, a steady stream of visitors arrives to pay homage to the King of Pop and The Jackson 5.
 Given how Michael Jackson’s life ended, the house could take on a circus-like ambiance, but it really isn’t like that.
 The visitors to the Jackson house are looking for more than a cultural oddity; they want to connect to the man who altered music forever.
+Located at 2300 Jackson Street, Gary, IN 46407.
+The home can be visited at any time, but not recommended after dark.

 Release your inner Slav and embrace all things Eastern European at the Pierogi Fest in Whiting, Indiana.
 The Pierogi Fest is an institution and has been featured everywhere from Oprah to the Food Network.
 This is the perfect opportunity to enjoy a pierogi, have a beer and maybe sample the kielbasa with sauerkraut.